RedisLabs/redislabs-docs/content/rs/references/client_references/client_python.md

 - In line 5, `port` should be set to your database's port
 - In line 6, `password` should be set to your database's password

-## Connection Pooling with redis-py
+## Connection pooling with redis-py

 redis-py provides a connection pooling mechanism as explained in the [Connection Pools section](https://github.com/andymccurdy/redis-py#connection-pools) of its README file.
 Since connection pooling is enabled by default, no special actions are required to use it.